LLaSA: Large Language and Structured Data Assistant: Experiment

 \subsection{Baselines}

 In this work, we compare LLaSA with other LLMs based methods.
 We primarily select StructLM \cite{zhuang_structlm_2024}, which performs full parameters fine-tuning on various SKG datasets, as the main baseline.
 It is important to note that StructLM utilizes a broader range of datasets such as SQL2Text \cite{shu2021sql2text}.
 These datasets are excluded from LLaSA's training set because their inputs could not be transformed into hypergraphs.
 We also compare with TableLLama \cite{zhang_tablellama_2024}, which not only leverages a broader range of foundational table tasks, such as Column Type Annotation and Entity Linking, but also uses a longer 8K context length to finetune the LLMs.
+As HGT\cite{jin_hgt_2024} and G-Retrieve\cite{he_g-retriever_2024} use different models and training datasets, we re-implement and train them under our framework for a fairer comparison, where HGT concatenates the representations of all GNN nodes to the LLM input, G-Retrieve takes the average of all GNN node representations and concatenate it to the LLM input.
 Additionally, we also evaluate the performance of GPT-3.5, GPT-4, and Mistral-7B-Instruct-v0.2 \cite{jiang2023mistral7b} under a 1-shot setting.